brother/gleshys/README.md

 som TODO comments sprinkled in the code files, use `git grep '# TODO'` to find these.
 Some of them overlap this list.

+The script `bin/gleshys-project-status` will list all public endpoints that remain to implement in some capacity.
+Do however note that the list will not guarantee that omitted endpoints are fully implemented - it just tells you that they are in use in some capacity.

 * [ ] Rename commands to a sane pattern.
 They are too generic.
 * [ ] check depedencies
 * [ ] login